Sixteen Mile Beach Marine Protected Area

 The Sixteen Mile Beach Marine Protected Area is a coastal conservation region in the territorial waters of South Africa, near Saldanha Bay on the Western Cape coast.
 The MPA is part of the West Coast National Park which is the core component of the Cape West Coast Biosphere Reserve.
+The beach stretches from Yzerfontein's Main Beach to the start of the West Coast National Park.